-While I could list further criticisms of RTOs and the vocational training sector I come to the point of the blog – why are we not an RTO?
+While I could list further criticisms of Registered Training Organisations.
+Especially, the vocational training sector I come to the point of the blog.
+Why aren’t we an RTO?

 · We want to focus on providing courses for reasonable value that provide the participants the tools to enhance their workplace productivity and achievements.

 · We don’t want our participants funded by an overly generous government scheme prone to being pulled back.

 · We want to train people who are engaged and interested in what we teach.